tung/ruggrogue/book/game-data.md

 Like the `spawn_weapon` and `spawn_armor` functions, the `spawn_monster` function considers the current difficulty level when determining the monster to create and its power level.

 The positions of entities that exist on the map are stored in the `Coord` component of the entity.
-Conversely, this means that an entity with a `Coord` component is considered to be "on the map".
+This means that an entity with a `Coord` component is considered to be "on the map".
 In addition to this, the map maintains a *spatial cache* that tracks a list of entity IDs for any given position.
 This may seem redundant, but it drastically improves performance when dealing with entities by position by avoiding the need to iterate over all entities and check their positions manually.
 The consequence of all this is that any entity that is added to the map needs to be given a `Coord` component *and* be placed correctly in the map's spatial cache.